Alan Turing Father of Modern Computing

 Turing kept developing his views on computer science even after the war.
 Although he produced the first actual computers, his most well-known work occurred in 1950 when he asked in a paper, “Can machines think?”

-Later known as the Turing test, he devised a technique to find if a computer could replicate human dialogue.
-Though many current academics doubt its value, it became a fundamental component of the discipline of artificial intelligence.
+Later known as the Turing test, he devised a technique to determine if a computer could replicate human dialogue.
+Although many current academics doubt the value of the Turing test, it became a fundamental component of the discipline of artificial intelligence.

 Turing also developed an interest in biology; in 1952 he wrote a paper on the mathematics of how patterns and structures in living entities grow.